flutter/website/src/docs/testing/oem-debuggers.md

 * Add a breakpoint on the `counter++` line.

-{% comment %}
-Not needed for breakpoints to work.
-* Hot reload the app.
-  {% asset 'get-started/hot-reload-button.png' alt='looks like a lightning bolt' %}
-{% endcomment -%}

 * In the app, click the **+** button (FloatingActionButton, or FAB, for short) to increment the counter.
 The app pauses.